This cupcake recipe makes adorable Easter cupcakes with an Easter bunny surprise hidden inside of them!

 To create the powder, use a food processor to pulverize freeze dried strawberries.

 If you don’t believe me, grab some Play-Doh and try it yourself.
-I am seriously challenged in three-dimensional thought and I had to break out the Doh when my husband explained how this shape ends up looking like a bunny.
+I am seriously challenged in three-dimensional thought so I had to break out the Doh to see how this shape ends up looking like a bunny.

 When I think of Easter cupcakes, I think of light cupcakes and festive spring flavors.
 Some of my favorite Easter cupcakes are: